 In addition to her love of cats, especially Ragdolls, she enjoys spending time with her family and friends, photography, and all aspects of design.
 She also has a heart for Jesus.

-She lives in a small town, in the Carolina mountains with her husband of almost thirty years.
+She lives in a small town, in the Carolina mountains with her husband of over thirty years.

 The majority of the hundreds of photos in

 The Friendly Floppy Ragdoll Cat were taken by their